oogles/vagrant-django/docs/features.rst

 Multiple Python versions and tox support
 ========================================

-The base Python version (used to create the virtualenv under which all relevant Python processes for the project will be run) and additional versions of Python can be specified in ``versions.sh``, via the :ref:`conf-var-base-python` and :ref:`conf-var-python-versions`, respectively.
+The base Python version (used to create the virtualenv under which all relevant Python processes for the project will be run) and additional versions of Python can be specified in :ref:`conf-settings-sh`, via the :ref:`conf-var-base-python` and :ref:`conf-var-python-versions`, respectively.

 All specified Python versions are installed with `pyenv <https://github.com/pyenv/pyenv>`_.
 The pyenv `global command <https://github.com/pyenv/pyenv/blob/master/COMMANDS.md#pyenv-global>`_ is used to provide system-wide access to all installed versions, with the following priority: